Keeady/design-patterns-examples/README.md

 one time discount during checkout.
 However, if the discount is above a given threshold, the discount first needs to be approved before the order can be processed.
 In this case, the chain of approval has an automatic approval for small discounts, a manager approval for manager discount, a senior manager approval, and finally an executive level approval.

+## Factory
+Factory design pattern is a creational pattern which offload the instantiation of objects to other classes.
+One of the motivation for using Factory pattern is to reduce coupling between the client and its dependencies.
+Another use case is when creating an object is complex and the process can be reused in other parts of the system.
+In the example code, the client can switch between different concrete factory implementation with just a few changes.

+#### Factory Method vs Factory Class
+A factory class pattern provides different concrete subclasses for the client to choose from.
+It's easy to add new factory subclass in the future for different type of meal for instance.

+ A factory method is simple and easy to implement.
+However, it can easily grow out of proportion and could violate the open close principle.
+To add a new type of meal, for instance, the factory method needs to be modified.